ValerioS05/pj1nuraghe/README.md

 ### 3. Educational Resources
    - Access range of educational resources, including article, UNESCO link, and content, to learn more about the history and significance of nuraghes.
    - Engage with multimedia content such as video, images, and interactive timelines to enhance learning.
+   - View details about each nuraghe, including location, history, and architectural features.

 ### 4. Accessibility Features
    - Ensure accessibility for all users, including those with disabilities, by providing alternative text descriptions for images and video

 ### 5. Active timeline
   - A timeline that changes depending on the page you find yourself in,   also strenghten the understanding of the position you are at the moment, enhancing also the content.

 ### 6. Header / Navigation Bar
   - Contains a logo that refreshes the page to the home page.
     - Contains links to the other pages , also add a style to the page that you are currently in, making sure you know where you are at the moment!.
     - Styled in a way that follows you when scrolling , giving you the chance to change anytime you like saving you from scrolling continuosly up or down.

 ### 7.Footer
   - Access a range of social media links with just a click on standard icons!
     - Copyright ;3

 ## User Stories for User